QuiteChridi/mensabot/README.md

 * You might need to specify the preferred JDK now, the JavaFX Libraries should be taken care off by Gradle

 ### Execute the program
-* Use the mensabor run configuration to run the Project
+* Create a new run configuration using Gradle with "run" as Task
+* Execute that configuration

 ### How to use